StackHawk

 Today’s API discovery tools must be capable of keeping pace with rapid development cycles while providing comprehensive coverage across diverse technology stacks.
 They need to understand modern development patterns, including microservices architectures, serverless functions, containerized applications, and cloud-native deployments.

-The most effective modern discovery approaches combine automated scanning capabilities with intelligent analysis that can understand code context, identify potential security risks, and provide actionable insights for both development and security teams.
+Security must be built into discovery, not bolted on afterward.
+The most effective modern approaches combine automated scanning capabilities with intelligent analysis that can understand code context, identify potential security risks, and provide actionable insights for both development and security teams.
+This means:

 Key Selection Criteria for API Discovery Tools